allenday/nanostream-dataflow/README.md

 1. Create a [Google Cloud Project](https://cloud.google.com/)
 2. Create a [Google Cloud Storage](https://cloud.google.com/storage/) `$UPLOAD_BUCKET` **upload_bucket for FastQ files**.
 3. You can use our [simulator](https://github.com/allenday/nanostream-dataflow/blob/master/simulator) to upload FastQ for testing, or if you don't have a real dataset.
 4. Configure [file upload notifications]((https://cloud.google.com/storage/docs/pubsub-notifications)).
-This creates PubSub messages when new files will are uploaded.
-With our placeholder name `$UPLOAD_EVENTS`, set up PubSub like this:
+This creates PubSub messages when new files are uploaded.
+With our placeholder name `$UPLOAD_EVENTS`, set up PubSub notifications in the following way:
 ```
 gsutil notification create -t $UPLOAD_EVENTS -f json -e OBJECT_FINALIZE $UPLOAD_BUCKET
 ```